Superannuation in Australia: Concessional contributions and taxable income, exceeding the threshold - Division 293 tax

-Division 293 tax (additional tax on concessional contributions) is payable if income for surcharge purposes (other than reportable super contributions), plus concessionally taxed super contributions (also known as low tax contributions) are greater than $250,000.
-Division 293 tax levies 15% tax on either your total concessional contributions, or the amount (Concessional Contributions + Gross Income) that is over the $250,000 threshold – whichever amount is lower.
-Div 293 tax can be paid by the member by a release from the super fund account.
+Division 293 tax (additional tax on concessional contributions) is payable if income for surcharge purposes (other than reportable superannuation contributions), plus concessionally taxed superannuation contributions (also known as low tax contributions) are greater than $250,000.
+Division 293 tax levies 15% tax on either the earner's total concessional contributions, or the amount (Concessional Contributions + Gross Income) that is over the $250,000 threshold – whichever amount is lower.
+Div 293 tax can be paid by the member by a release from the superannuation fund account.

 Non-concessional contributions

 Non-concessional contributions include excess concessional contributions for the financial year.
-Non-concessional contributions are amounts contributed which a employer or taxpayer has not claimed a tax deduction.
-They do not include super co-contributions, structured settlements and orders for personal injury or capital gains tax (CGT) related payments that the member has validly elected to exclude from their non-concessional contributions.
+Non-concessional contributions are amounts contributed which an employer or taxpayer has not claimed a tax deduction.
+They do not include superannuation co-contributions, structured settlements and orders for personal injury or capital gains tax (CGT) related payments that the member has validly elected to exclude from their non-concessional contributions.

-Non-concessional contributions are made into the super fund from after-tax income.
-These contributions are not taxed in the super fund.
+Non-concessional contributions are made into the superannuation fund from after-tax income.
+These contributions are not taxed in the superannuation fund.

 As of 1 July 2021, the non-concessional contributions cap is $110,000 per annum.
-Members 66 years or younger have the option of utilizing the ‘bring-forward’ rule which allows an eligible person to contribute 3 years’ worth of contributions in the one year.
-If a member’s non-concessional contributions exceed the cap, they are taxed at the top marginal tax rate.
+Members 66 years or younger have the option of utilizing the "bring-forward" rule which allows an eligible person to contribute 3 years' worth of contributions in the one year.
+If a member's non-concessional contributions exceed the cap, they are taxed at the top marginal tax rate.

-Effect on Age Pensions
+Effect on age pensions

-Australian resident citizens over 67 years of age are entitled to an Age Pension if their income and assets are below specified levels.
+Australian resident citizens over 67 years of age are entitled to an age pension if their income and assets are below specified levels.
 The full pension, as at March 2022, is $882.20 per fortnight for singles, and $665 each for couples.

 Pension recipients are assessed under an Asset test and an Income test and their pension is reduced by whichever test lowers their pension amount the most.
 As at March 2022, to be eligible for the full pension single homeowners must have assets less than $270,500 and single non-homeowners assets less than $487,000.
-Couple homeowners must have assets less than $405,000 and non-homeowner's $621,500.
+Couple homeowners must have assets less than $405,000 and non-homeowners $621,500.
 The Income test will apply to singles who earn more than $180 per fortnight and couples who earn more than $320 per fortnight.
-Pension payments will by reduced by 50 cents for each dollar over these limits.
+Pension payments will be reduced by 50 cents for each dollar over these limits.